johnbeve/PHI-696/Project-2/README.md

 ∃R¯.(∃R.⊤) ⊓ ∃R.⊤

 (c) ∀y(R(x, y) → ∃x(R(y, x) ∧ ∀y(R(x, y) → A(y))))
+∀R.∃R.∀R.A
+Is this well formed?
+Does it matter?

 (d) (∀y)(R(x, y) → A(y)) ∧ (∃y)(R(x, y) ∧ B(y))
+(∀R.A) ⊓ (∃R.B)
+Same questions as above: Is this well formed?
+Does it matter?

 ```
 4. Provide an interpretation I<sub>1</sub> for ALC and an interpretation I<sub>2</sub> for ALCN - each distinct from any interpretation covered in class so far - and construct a bisimulation that demonstrates ALCN is more expressive than ALC.
 Use the [mermaid syntax](https://github.com/mermaid-js/mermaid) of markdown to provide a graphical representation of your work.
 Feel free to use the [mermaid live editor](https://mermaid.live/) when diagramming.